Plasma cell disorders

 Pathophysiology

-A single malignant plasma cell clone proliferates in the bone marrow.
-The damage comes from two sources:
+A single malignant plasma-cell clone expands in the bone marrow; damage arises from two mechanisms:

-Most cases of MM are preceded by years of asymptomatic MGUS.
+Virtually all MM is preceded by years of asymptomatic MGUS.

 • C — hyperCalcemia (constipation, confusion, polyuria)